2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### About Multi Factor

-After enabling multi-factor for your desired authentication method (see [Crossbar Auth Configs](./authentication_configuration.md)), you have to configure your MFA provider using this API endpoint.
+Allow to configure a Multi Factor Authentication (MFA) provider for an account.

-See [Kazoo Auth multi factor documentation](../../../core/kazoo_auth/doc/multi_factor.md) to learn more about available providers and how to setting them up.
+See [Kazoo Auth multi factor documentation](../../../core/kazoo_auth/doc/multi_factor.md) to learn more about available providers and their required settings.

-> **Note:** This only provides an API to create/change/get MFA settings.
-For more information about how MFA works and what settings are required please see Kazoo Auth MFA documentation and Crossbar Auth Configuration.
+##### Enable MFA for a Crossbar auth module

+If you want to use multi factor authentication for a module, set the `multi_factor.enabled` to `true` for that authentication module.
+You can control if the multi factor settings can be applied to the account's children by `multi_factor.include_subaccounts`.

+> **Note:** You can specify the `id` of multi factor provider settings.
+If you miss this value, system's default MFA provider will be used!

+#### Multi Factor Authentication (MFA) flow summary

+The MFA process in Kazoo is straight forward.
+You configured the Kazoo integrated MFA service provider, and enabling the multi factor for an authentication endpoint.
+User will authenticate as usual by its own Kazoo credential.
+If the first factor authentication passed, second-factor provider information (usually a signed token) would be returned to client with HTTP `401 Unauthorized` status.
+User's client performs the second-factor authentication with the provider and sends provider response to Kazoo.
+If the provider validates user will be authenicated successful and a Kazoo token will be generated as usual otherwise if the second-factor provider response is not validated a HTTP `401 Unauthorized` will be returned.

 #### Schema